PzmuV1517/QuantumBitsFLL2024-2025/DrowningDetectionAI/README.md

 5. To quit the program, press the "q" key on your keyboard.

-[Here's](https://youtu.be/99GdhIozAQ8) a demonstration video of our drowning detection system in action

 If you are interested in YOLO object detection, read their website:

 https://pjreddie.com/darknet/yolo/